-- Clean and disinfect footwear and wash your hands and clothes after visiting other birds
+- Cleaning and disinfecting footwear and washing hands and clothes after visiting other birds.

-- Disinfect equipment used to house, transport, feed and water other birds
+- Disinfecting equipment used to house, transport, feed and water other birds.

-* Prevent wild birds and feral pigeons (and their droppings) from having contact with your pigeons or contaminating their feed or water
+- Preventing wild birds and feral pigeons (and their droppings) from having contact with your pigeons or contaminating their feed or water.

 PPMV1 is Notifiable disease in Victoria and a person who suspects that birds may have PPMV1 must immediately notify an Inspector of Livestock at the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) within 12 hours of suspicion or confirmation of the disease.
 This can be done by calling the Customer Service Centre on 136 186.